IEntin/ClientServer/docs/README.md

 for multilayered encryption when two or more layers use different encryption libraries\
 and different secret AES keys to encrypt data more than once and then \
 decrypt data in reverse order at the receiving end with a potential to enhance secrecy.\
-See test_src/DoubleEncryptionTest.cpp.
-The current implementation for simplicity creates \
+DoubleEncryptionTest.cpp is using simplified implementation with local \
-encryptor tuples locally with local authentication and key exchanges. \
+authentication and key exchanges. \
-Next will be implementation of the remote authentication and key exchanges.
+The realistic test with remote authentication and key exchanges is in XdoubleEncryptionTest.cpp.\
+To enable double encryption Options::_doubleEncryption should be set to true, again no rebuild is\
+necessary.
+The order of libraries for double encryption is selected by Options::_primaryEncryptor\
+and Options::_secondaryEncryptor.
+Changing these two requires rebuild.

 For debugging purposes DebugLog facility allows to print any binary data \
 including sensitive information like cryptographic keys.\